solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 The `msg!` is a print statement that we can see on the logs in our blockchain explorer.

-The `increment` instruction obtains a mutable reference to the counter account from the context passed in.
+The `increment` instruction handler obtains a mutable reference to the counter account from the context passed in.
 After logging the current value with a `msg!` statement, it uses the `checked_add` method to increment the value by 1.
-`unwrap` gives us the result of the operation (this would fail the tx if the addition overflows the u64 type).
+`unwrap` gives us the result of the operation (this would fail the transaction if the addition overflows the u64 type).
 We end with another `msg!` statement and then return an `Ok(())` result.

 Finally, let's take a look at the struct definitions: